 Once you are ready to use real money, you need somewhere to bet.
 Traditional bookmakers don’t like value bettors because value bettors make money.
 So most professional gamblers will instead use a marketplace based sports betting exchange such as Betfair.

 In a betting exchange, you are betting against other punters and Betfair just takes a commission of the winnings.
 So no matter how much money you make they won’t close your account.

-In short: Find differences between odds offered at separate bookmakers and bet on all outcomes to lock in a profit.
+In short: Find differences between the odds at separate bookmakers and bet on all outcomes to lock in a profit.

 Sports betting arbitrage is where I have made the most money as a professional gambler.
 It was even the subject of my university dissertation.

 Very simply, imagine there is a tennis match going on.
-If one bookmaker believes player A is the better player and the other bookmaker believes that player B is the better player, then they will price their odds very differently.
+If one bookmaker believes player A is going to win and the other bookmaker believes that player B is going to win, then they will price their odds very differently.
 If the difference is big enough you can bet at both bookmakers on opposite players so whoever wins the match you will make money.

 Resources to help you get good at arbitrage

 Finding such arbitrage opportunities is actually the easy part.
 There is software you can rent such as OddsMonkey (£17.99 a month for beginners) or RebelBetting (€129 a month for professionals) which alerts you whenever there is an opportunity available and tells you exactly what the bet on.

 The hard part is stopping your accounts from getting closed.
 Although arbitrage betting is completely legal, as soon as the bookmakers realise you are a professional gambler they will limit or close your account.
 Here is a guide a wrote How To Make Money Arbing And Avoid Getting Your Account Closed.